yosang/microservice-architecture-pattern/readme.md

   - **Authentication/authorization**: A BFF should only focus on business logic, auth should be separated.
   - **Monitoring**: We gain more insight about traffic behaviour from capturing and observing request/responses from a centralised service such as a gateway instead of every single BFF.
   - **Routing**: Incoming request should be directed to the appropiate BFF.

-**Worst case scenario** - The client calls the BFF and its not working, the bff crashed... what do we do?
-With a gateway the request can easily be routed to a more stable working copy of the same BFF.

 ### Architecture Diagram